jbakse/site_builder/content/parameters/index.md

 Two of the most important interfaces of software systems are **user interfaces** (UIs) and **application programming interfaces** (APIs).

 - The **UI** is the part of a software system that a person uses to control it.
 The UI accepts user input and provides feedback.
-It overlaps with the user and is designed around capabilities and nature of both the software and the user.
+It overlaps with the user and is designed around the capabilities and nature of both the software and the user.
 The UI is the primary interface in most applications.

 - The **API** is the part of a software system that is used by programmers to connect it with other software systems.
 A well-designed API considers both the software system itself and how other software systems will want to use it.
 The API is the primary interface in most libraries.